 I don't like New Year's Resolutions.
 The first week of January, the gyms are full, the parks are crowded with joggers, and the self-help section of the book store is buzzing with activity.
 Resolutions tend to last about a month before they fade into the past and are forgotten.
 On the other hand, I love… Continue reading Goals vs. Resolutions: What I intend to accomplish in 2017

 Back in April of 2016, I learned that one of my stories had been selected as one of eight finalists in the Writers of the Future contest.
 A few weeks later, I received word that the story had not been selected as a winner, but they asked to hang on to it.
-At the end… Continue reading Writers of the Future Published Finalist
+At the end… Continue reading An Acceptance!

 When last I posted, my 30 stories in 30 days project was proceeding well.
 October ended, and so did the project.
 All-in-all, it was a successful exercise.
 I did not produce the full 30 stories, but I did manage 24, which I think is pretty good.
 Will I revise and try to sell every single… Continue reading October/November Wrap-Up